Skip To Content

 Filter

-A filter is a element in a GeoEvent Service that filters out event data (GeoEvents) that do not satisfy specified criteria as the events are routed between input connectors and output connectors.
-GeoEvents that satisfy a filter criteria pass through the filter for further processing.
+A filter element in a GeoEvent Service filters out event records that do not satisfy specified criteria.
+Event records which satisfy a filter's criteria pass through the filter for further processing.

 GeoEvent Definition